luckasRanarison/nvimrc/README.md

 # nvimrc

+**NOTE:** Neovim [nightly](https://github.com/neovim/neovim/releases/nightly) is required for inlay hint

-Welcome to my personal Neovim configuration, inspired by AstroNvim.
-This setup was designed to provide a full-blown IDE experience with a clean and easy to maintain source code.
-I'm using it as my daily driver for both Web development and Rust programming.
+This repository contains my personal Neovim configuration, designed to be comprehensive and to provide a feature-rich IDE experience with a polished UI.

 ![preview](./.github/preview.png)